Understanding Chronic Kidney Disease (CKD)

 Kidney Transplant:

-A viable option for eligible patients, is replacing the damaged kidney with a healthy one from a donor
+Replacing the damaged kidney with a healthy one from a donor is an option for eligible patients.

 Preventing Chronic Kidney Disease

-Preventive measures can significantly lower the risk of CKD, especially for individuals at higher risk.
+Preventive measures can significantly lower the risk of CKD, especially for those at higher risk.
+Consider the following strategies:

 Control Blood Sugar and Blood Pressure:

-Regular monitoring and medication adherence can prevent kidney damage.
+Regular monitoring and adherence to medication can prevent kidney damage.

 Stay Hydrated: